 NOTE:The sitting fee for the state exam will be an additional $101.00 and is not included in the registration fee and other fees listed above.Also, students must wait 13 calendar days after graduation to take this exam.

 Periodically, scholarships are available for courses ending during the Fall and Spring Semesters.
 You must complete the application process shown at the link below.
 These scholarships, if awarded to you, are reimbursement only and will be paid to you upon successful completion of the course.
-You will still responsible for paying tuition and other cost up front.
+You will still responsible for paying tuition and other costs up front.
 SECU Scholarship.